 Improvements every year both on and off the pitch - including entertainment, a great family experience, and a Rugby Village that just keeps on getting bigger and better - means the Emirates Airline Dubai Rugby Sevens looks set to stay one of the Middle East's top sporting and social events.
 We think you’ll agree we’ve come a long way since the early days.
-See you this year for another epic Dubai Sevens!
+See you in 2018 for another epic Dubai Sevens!